G1_DinoLab_Ebook

 How many problems did he solve?

-How many animals did he cure?
+How many pets did she cure?

 A box has 2 tens and 4 ones of melons.
 How many melons are in the box?